Bascom Brings Latin America to BC

 “I’m excited about the potential of this program,” said Dr. Bascom.
 “I hope we can find a way to send students to study in Latin America.
 This is an important area of the world -- politically, economically, and culturally.”

-As part of its mission to prepare innovative learners and transformational leaders, who are compassionate, globally-minded citizens ready to change the world, Bluefield College offers in addition to its global education classes and activities on campus two study abroad programs with the Jiangsu Institute of Education in China and Mahidol University in Thailand.
+As part of its mission to prepare innovative learners and transformational leaders, who are compassionate, globally-minded citizens ready to change the world, Bluefield College offers in addition to its global education classes and activities on campus two study abroad programs with the Jiangsu Second Normal University in China and Mahidol University in Thailand.

 With the hope of opening up another door of opportunity for BC students to study abroad, Dr. Bascom traveled May 18-28 to Costa Rica and Cuba to participate in the Council for Christian Colleges and Universities’ (CCCU) Latin American Professional Development Tour.